 A modern office layout is typically found in trendy marketing or tech industries for the purpose of attracting top young talent.
 However, established professional service firms are now updating their office spaces, but for a slightly different, but still impactful reason.
 This includes businesses such as banks and law firms, specifically Nixon Peabody and Wellesley Bank who have recently adopted these contemporary floor plans to physically display their company values and missions.
 Closed spaces and tall cubicles are no longer characteristics of these offices.
-Both companies have chosen to revamp their floor plan with hopes of the same outcome; living and encouraging their company culture.
+More open, cool, welcoming spaces are being made to make these offices somewhere to be proud to work in.
+To keep the offices cool and welcoming, air conditioning is installed by companies such as https://tsshomecomfort.com/ac-services-in-star/ to keep the rooms ventilated and fresh.
+Both companies have also chosen to revamp their floor plan with hopes of the same outcome; living and encouraging their company culture.

 Nixon Peabody – one of the largest law firms in the world – has taken steps to completely remodel their U.S. offices.
 The New York and Los Angeles locations have already been transformed, and now their Boston office is following.
 The new space at 53 State Street is just over 100,000 SF and occupies four floors of the Exchange Place building.
 The space challenges a traditional office by eliminating individual corner rooms and opting for equal workspaces and glass walls.
 CEO Andrew Glincher feels that this design better represents the company’s identity, by both enhancing the ability for collaboration and improving transparency.
 With modern artwork and bright rooms, the company believes this space not only creates a welcoming environment, but also maximizes efficiency.